The Source for CFO Thought Leadership

-It was a tour of duty that careerwise would prove to be both disastrous and transformational: “disastrous” because the business model that had supported print magazines as well as my more-than-two-decade career was quickly collapsing and “transformational” because this collapse finally forced me to look beyond print journalism.
+It was a tour of duty that careerwise would prove to be both calamitous and transformational: “calamitous” because the business model that had supported print magazines as well as my more-than-two-decade career was quickly collapsing and “transformational” because this collapse finally forced me to look beyond print journalism.

 My goal in going forward was to develop an information resource for senior executives and business leaders.
 Still, I had no idea what type of resource I was going to develop and which group of executives I wanted to serve.